ibm-mas/mas-performance/docs/pd/pingtest.md

 $
 ```

-If you receive a response from the request issued to the internal pod IP, but do not receive a response issued externally from outside the cluster it could be the
-case that an external gateway service or load balancer is closing the connection due to a shorter timeout set on the gateway.
+If you receive a response from the request issued to the internal Cluster IP address of the MAS Manage UI service, but do not receive a response issued externally from outside the cluster, it could be the case that an external gateway service or load balancer is closing the connection due to a shorter timeout set on the gateway.
 Check is a network administrator.